 4:30pm - 7:30pm

-This hands-on class will introduce basic techniques and tools, encouraging students to develop individual projects in mediums including drypoint, monotype, chine colle, carborundum, color viscosity, paper lithography, and embossment.
-We will handle and discuss fine art, Western, and Asian papers.
+This hands-on class will introduce basic techniques and tools, encouraging students to develop individual projects featuring silk aquatint, collagraph, carborundum and embossment.
+We will handle and discuss fine art, Western, and Asian papers including the technique of chine collé.
 In the spirit of green printing, the workshop features environmentally-friendly water miscible inks.
 The instructor will be present on both days.
 Find your technique and get inspired!